SrI: SrImathE SatakOpAya nama: SrImathE rAmAnujAya nama: SrImath varavaramunayE nama:

 Simple transalation (based on vAdhi kEsari azhagiya maNavALa jIyar‘s 12000 padi)

-vAmanan emperumAn who has no worries (since his worries got eliminated by appearing in front of AzhwAr) and has many auspicious qualities; such vAmana was spoken with music by nammAzhwAr in this peaceful decad among the unique thousand pAsurams; such decad facilitates those who recite it to submit beautiful garland (as service) at the lotus feet of such vAmanan emperumAn.
+vAmanan emperumAn, who has no worries (since his worries got eliminated by appearing in front of AzhwAr) and has many auspicious qualities, was spoken with music by nammAzhwAr in this peaceful decad among the unique thousand pAsurams; such decad facilitates those who recite it to submit beautiful garland (as service) at the lotus feet of such vAmanan emperumAn.

 Highlights from thirukkurukaippirAn piLLAn‘s vyAkyAnam